Elementary Education (*Professional Licensure , PK-6)

 The Elementary Education (PK-6) program prepares students to become licensed elementary teachers in the State of Virginia.

-The Elementary Education Program at Virginia Tech is a Master's degree program that prepares students to become licensed elementary teachers (PK-6) in the state of Virginia.
+The Elementary Education Program at Virginia Tech is a Master's degree program that prepares students to become elementary teachers (PK-6) in the state of Virginia.
+Students also earn their licensure as part of this program.
 Elementary Education is a full-time program offered on the Blacksburg campus only; there are no distance learning options.

 Why choose this program?